 Difference Between Guttation and Dew

-As described previously, guttation is when water and other waste is forced out from inside the Monstera Deliciosa.
-Dew, on the other hand, is a result of moisture in the air.
+As described, guttation is when water and other waste are forced inside the Monstera Deliciosa.
+On the other hand, Dew is a result of moisture in the air.

-When humidity combines with moisture during the day, it settles on the surface of the plant in the form of drops.
+When humidity combines with moisture during the day, it settles on the plant’s surface in drops.

 Difference Between Guttation and Honey Dew

-A sticky residue, also known as honeydew on your Monstera Deliciosa, could be an indication of pests.
+A sticky residue known as honeydew on your Monstera deliciosa could indicate pests.
 Pests can be harmful if they keep feeding on the plant and are not dealt with immediately.

 Honeydew is a result of sugars mixed with other nutrients inside the plant.
-While honeydew itself is harmless, the pests that secrete it could slowly kill the plant.
-Therefore, if you notice honeydew on your Monstera stems or leaves, make sure to examine it thoroughly.
+While honeydew is harmless, the pest that secretes it could slowly kill the plant.
+Therefore, if you notice honeydew on your Monstera stems or leaves, examine it thoroughly.

 Caring for a Weeping Monstera Deliciosa